ib-ruby/ib-ruby/spec/README.md

 to running tests, otherwise some tests will fail.
 Use 'bin/cancel_orders' script for bulk cancelling of open orders before running tests as needed.

-By default, specs are run without database support (tableless).
-In order to run them with database backend, use:

-    $ rspec -rdb [spec/specific_spec.rb]

-Also, by default, specs suppress logging output that is normally produced by IB::Connection.
+By default, specs suppress logging output that is normally produced by IB::Connection.
 This may make it difficult to debug a failing spec.
 Following option will switch on verbose output (both logger output and content of all received IB messages is dumped).
 Do not use this mode to run a whole spec - you will be swamped!
 Use it to debug specific failing specs
 only:

     $ rspec -rv [spec/specific_spec.rb]

+By default, specs are run without database support (tableless).
+In order to run them with database backend, use:

+    $ rspec -rdb [spec/specific_spec.rb]

+If you run your specs against both Gateway and TWS, you may want to use the following switch to run specs against TWS port (as opposed to default Gateway port):

+    $ rspec -rtws [spec/specific_spec.rb]

 # WRITING YOUR OWN INTEGRATION SPECS